-Learn How to Pronounce Café du Monde
+Learn How to Pronounce Café Du Monde

 (Listen to the audio above for the stress and intonation)